Badger Army Ammunition Plant: Post-war period

 Olin Corporation continued to maintain Badger on stand-by status after the Vietnam War.
 The plant was initially laid away in 1977 and placed in stand-by status.
 In 1997, the U.S. Army declared Badger to be excess to its needs.
 Until 2004, Olin Corporation led the clean-up of Badger.
 In 2004, SpecPro, Inc., an 8(a) Certified Alaska Native Corporation (ANC) and subsidiary of the Bristol Bay Native Corporation, was awarded the contract to operate Badger, including all maintenance, demolition, and remediation activities.
 In 2012, Badger Technical Services, LLC became the sole contractor at Badger.
-Demolition of the Army manufacturing infrastructure began in 2004 and is expected to be complete in 2014.
+Demolition of the Army manufacturing infrastructure began in 2004 and was completed in 2014.

 Reuse

 In early 2000, the Sauk County Board of Supervisors acted to establish a locally driven reuse planning process with the assistance of then-U.S. Congresswoman Tammy Baldwin and funds provided by the U.S. Department of Labor, establishing the Badger Reuse Committee (BRC).
 The 21-member BRC included representatives from neighboring communities, local, state, and federal governments, and the Ho-Chunk Nation.
 In its mission statement, the BRC charged itself with the task of developing "a common vision for the reuse of the Badger property that can be meaningfully considered and realistically implemented by the appropriate local, state, and federal agencies."
 It sought to achieve a community-based consensus for use of the site.

 Early meetings were devoted to gathering and reviewing basic information about the Badger property and its role – past, present, and future – in Sauk County's landscape, community, and economy.
 In the past, the Badger lands had been a place of division and conflict.
 The committee identified nine key values and detailed criteria for each value to guide consideration of future uses.
 The BRC chose one plan that best fit the parameters of the values out of 25 different proposals.
 The reuse plan calls for all 7,275 acres to be managed as a whole.
 The land uses include conservation, prairie and savanna restoration, agriculture, education and recreation.

 The Badger Reuse Plan established the need for a Badger Oversight and Management Board (BOMC), which meets bi-monthly to facilitate collaboration around the future uses of the Badger properties.